nivi333/usermanagment/docs/user stories/user-management-epic-07-frontend.md

 - Clear error messages

 ### Acceptance Criteria
-- [ ] All forms validate input in real time
+- [x] All forms validate input in real time (immediate feedback on every change)
-- [ ] Errors are shown clearly and accessibly
+- [x] Errors are shown clearly and accessibly (inline messages, accessible labels)

+### Implementation Summary
+- All user forms (create/edit) now use Ant Design's Form with `validateTrigger="onChange"` for real-time validation
+- Error messages appear as soon as input is invalid, not just on blur/submit
+- All error messages are clear, accessible, and field-specific
+- User experience and data quality are improved
 - [ ] Invalid submissions are blocked

 ### Potential Tasks